BeyondTrust - Secure Remote Access and Privileged Access Management

 Attackers and malware covet passwords, which allow them to access the desired resource, steal data and identities, and wreak havoc.
 The combination of poor password practices by users, inadequate password security controls, and automated password cracking hacker tools increase the risk of password theft or exposure.
 Here are some common credential exploit tactics:

-In PtH attacks, an attacker doesn’t need to decrypt the hash to obtain a plain text password, once captured, the hash can be passed through for access to lateral systems.
+• Pass-the-Hash (PtH) attacks: In PtH attacks, an attacker doesn’t need to decrypt the hash to obtain a plain text password.
+Once captured, the hash can be passed through for access to lateral systems.
 A hacker could elevate privileges simply by stealing RDP credentials from a privileged user during an RDP session.

-This attack method involves observing passwords (either electronic or hard copy) as they are being entered.
+• Shoulder surfing: This attack method involves observing someone's actions to pick up on passwords (either electronic or hard copy).

-These attacks, such as phishing and spear phishing, involve tricking people into revealing information that can be used to gain access.
+• Social engineering password attacks: Attackers perform social engineering attacks, such as phishing and spear phishing, by tricking people into revealing information that they can use to gain access.

-By implementing password management best practices, such as via an automated tool, these attacks can be largely deflected or mitigated.
+By implementing password management best practices, such as via an automated tool, organizations can largely deflect or mitigate these attacks.